patrickcap/DEPART/grad-project-briefing.md

 The project must be hosted on public GitHub (https://github.com) and all team members should be admins of the repository.
 It is up to you whether you choose to make the repository public or private.
 It must not be published as part of a GitHub organisation.

-**IMPORTANT:** You must not copy any data, code, or other media from an Airbus laptop, and/or other Airbus managed device into a public GitHub repository at any point during this project.

 ### Project organisation

 You are free to self-organise the team however you want.
 You do not need to follow any specific "agile" framework or other project organisation manifesto unless you deem it fit.

-### Who can we contact if we have questions?

-I will try to be available as much as possible throughout the project but while I am on vacation you may contact Nicolas Guzman (nicolas.guzman@airbus.com).
-Sergei Bobrovskyi (sergei.bobrovskyi@airbus.com) has also kindly offered to support with any general questions you may have.

 ### What is the deadline?